 But something is wrong:

-When Google first announced Allo, it said it would focus on new privacy features and would not store messages indefinitely, but only temporarily.
-End-to-end encryption promised in incognito mode.
+When Google first announced Allo, it said it would focus on new privacy features and that it wouldn't store messages indefinitely, only temporarily.
+Promised end-to-end encryption in incognito mode.

 Yes, the final version of Allo released yesterday saves the messages indefinitely until the user decides to delete them.
 Anonymous browsing comes with end-to-end encryption, and users can set a timer to automatically delete messages, just like in WhatsApp.
 But Google announced another privacy feature last May.
 She promised that the conversations would not be stored on her servers, something that as everything shows will not change.